elenderg/PAL-1000/instruções de compilação.md

 `Index the type.`

-`86.
-Records have fields so we need some field-processing routines, too (keep in mind that fields behave like, and are treated like variables, in many places:` - `
+86. Records have fields so we need some field-processing routines, too (keep in mind that fields behave like, and are treated like variables, in many places:

 `To scan some fields given a rider:`